freerange/site/soups/weeklinks/week-226-links.snip.markdown

 ### [Contextinator -- dividing your browsing into projects](http://contextinator.cs.vt.edu/)

-This might be useful for anyone who has a million tabs open, but my main reason for including it is that it reminds me a little of one of the goals I recall {l chris-roos,Chris} talking about with respect to [roosmarks](https://github.com/chrisroos/roosmarks).
+This might be useful for anyone who has a million tabs open, but my main reason for including it is that it reminds me a little of one of the goals I recall <%= l('chris-roos', 'Chris') %> talking about with respect to [roosmarks](https://github.com/chrisroos/roosmarks).
 Roughly put, it was about managing research, and returning to sites/pages with the context of that research (and any conclusions you came to) available.
 Perhaps he'll try it out and get some more ideas?
 (Also, it's a Google Chrome extension, and he loves those[^chris-loves-google]) {by james-adam}

 ### [Heyli.st for Scottish Ruby Conference](https://twitter.com/lazyatom/scotrubyconf)

-Built and maintained by {l heylist,Heylist}, a service we wrote and I recently "relaunched".
+Built and maintained by <%= l('heylist', 'Heylist') %>, a service we wrote and I recently "relaunched".
 I felt it really shone on Saturday night, as people were arriving in Edinburgh or Crieff and trying to coordinate meeting for drinks using twitter, but without any hashtag.
 It's just a shame that Twitter Lists are so unloved by twitter clients. {by james-adam}

 ### [CSS Architecture](http://engineering.appfolio.com/2012/11/16/css-architecture/)